drocheam/optrace/docs/source/usage/group.rst

 Arizona Eye Model
 #####################

-A more advanced model is the :func:`arizona_eye <optrace.tracer.presets.geometry.arizona_eye>` model, which tries to match clinical levels of aberration and for different adaption levels.
+A more advanced model is the :func:`arizona_eye <optrace.tracer.presets.geometry.arizona_eye>` model, which tries to match clinical levels of aberration for different adaption levels.
 It consists of conic surfaces, dispersive media and adaptation dependent parameters.

 .. list-table:: Arizona Eye Model :footcite:`SchwiegerlingOptics`
    :widths: 75 75 75 75 75 75